smartcontractkit/documentation/docs/vrf/v2/examples/get-a-random-number.md

 >
 > If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).

 This guide explains how to get random values using a simple contract to request and receive random values from Chainlink VRF v2.
-For more advanced examples with programmatic subscription configuration, see the [Example Contracts](/docs/chainlink-vrf/example-contracts/) page.
+For more advanced examples with programmatic subscription configuration, see the [Programmatic Subscription](/docs/vrf/v2/examples/programmatic-subscription/) page.
 To explore more applications of VRF, refer to our [blog](https://blog.chain.link/).

 **Topics**